msaouab/BootCamp-React-projects-js-ts/README.md

 # ReactProject

-## React Projects for Beginners in 2023 – Fun Ideas with Code
+## React Projects for Beginners in 2023 – Fun Ideas

 You're ready to start making simple projects with React, but you don't know what to make.
 Where should you start?